 have been successful?

-This scholarships will allow St Antony’s to admit one of the best African students irrespective of means and will add immeasurably to the diverse and intellectual character of the College.
+This scholarships will allow St Antony’s to admit up to three of the best African students irrespective of means and will add immeasurably to the diverse and intellectual character of the College.
 This is part of a joint initiative between Eni & St Antony’s College to invest in and strengthen African leadership.

 St Antony's and Eni are equally keen to provide encouragement and where possible, structured incentives for Eni Scholars to continue their studies or find useful employment back in their home country after graduating from Oxford.
 Discussions about this are ongoing and scholars will be informed of relevant contacts and partnerships as they emerge.